 - 5.1.1.
 Landing practice for each competitor may be limited to not more than 2 landings after a navigation practice.
 Landing practice may be limited in the week prior to the competition week.
-Each competitor should be allowed 4 landings, in practice, in the competition week and prior to the start of the championship.
+Each competitor should be allowed at least 4 landings, in practice, in the competition week and prior to the start of the championship.
 An appropriate schedule will be prepared by the competition director. - 5.1.2.
 Daily flying should be restricted to 08.00 18.00 - 5.1.3.
-Training practice must not be interrupted for display or show practice or other activities seriously disturbing the training practice.
+Training practice must not be interrupted for display or show practice or other activities seriously disturbing the training practice. - 5.1.4.
+Organizer will provide equipment for obstacle landing, that must be available on landing strip for every national team.